‘The Filthiest Street in Britain!’

 B1.png

 Something of a minor miracle it’s survived, but the first pilot serves as a handy introduction to the characters and their respective perversions.
-Dialogue is exposition-heavy as a consequence and the episode is also notable for marking the solitary appearance in the series of Stan and Hilda Ogden’s daughter Irma.
-She is periodically referenced in a handful of future episodes, described by her mother as ‘a pain in the arse’ with the backhanded compliment, ‘nice tits, though.’
-The main plot of the pilot concerns an aborted striptease show staged at the Rovers by Bet Lynch and Lucille Hewitt, curtailed by Annie Walker’s early return from a cinematic outing to see ‘Straw Dogs’.
+Dialogue is exposition-heavy as a consequence and the episode is also notable for featuring Stan and Hilda Ogden’s daughter Irma, who wasn’t seen on the show again for 57 episodes, when she finally became a cast regular around whom several memorable storylines revolved.
+The main plot of the pilot, however, concerns an aborted striptease show staged at the Rovers by Bet Lynch and Lucille Hewitt, curtailed by Annie Walker’s early return from a cinematic outing to see ‘Straw Dogs’.
 (Rating: 8/10)

 2: THE SECOND PILOT